tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    Two cases of plaintext need to be distinguished:

+   *  In Direct Key Agreement mode, the plaintext "pt" passed into SealBase is the content to be encrypted.
+Hence, there is no intermediate layer utilizing a CEK.

    *  In Key Agreement with Key Wrapping mode, the plaintext "pt" passed into SealBase is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-   *  In Direct Key Agreement mode, the plaintext "pt" passed into SealBase is the content to be encrypted.
-Hence, there is no intermediate layer utilizing a CEK.

-   The "aad" parameter in SealBase function will take the JWE AAD value as input.
+   The "aad" parameter in SealBase function will take the JWE AAD value as input when the JWE AAD value is non-empty; otherwise, it will take an empty aad.

+   The HPKE specification defines the "info" parameter as a context information structure that is used to ensure that the derived keying material is bound to the context of the transaction.
 The "info" parameter in SealBase function will take the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}} as input.

    The SealBase function internally creates the sending HPKE context by invoking SetupBaseS() (Section 5.1.1 of {{RFC9180}}) with "pkR" and "info".
 This yields the context "sctxt" and an encapsulation key "enc".
 The SealBase function then invokes the Seal() method on "sctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding ciphertext "ct".

-   If SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".
+   In summary, if SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".
+In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded, since JSON lacks a way to directly represent arbitrary octet sequences.

 ## HPKE Decryption with OpenBase

-   The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the "encapsulated_key" and the "ciphertext" parameters received from the sender.
+   The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the base64url decoded "encapsulated_key" and the "ciphertext" parameters received from the sender.
 The "aad" and the "info" parameters are constructed from JWE AAD and JOSE context, respectively.

    The OpenBase internally creates the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc", and "info".
 This yields the context "rctxt".
 The OpenBase function then decrypts "ct" by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.